Five of the UK’s best personal trainers

 Elite personal trainer Shaun Stafford

 For most people, Shaun Stafford needs no formal introduction.
-He is a personal trainer and strength and conditioning specialist with an MA from Oxford University.
+He’s a personal trainer and strength and conditioning specialist with an MA from Oxford University.
 Following a short career as a semi-professional rugby player, he turned to bodybuilding, where he crafted his training skills to become a British, European and World Champion professional physique athlete.

 Shaun, the owner of a performance-focused gym in the City of London, is also an accomplished fitness model, writer, and brand ambassador for Optimum Nutrition.
 He boasts a string of celebrity clients, including TV star Spencer Mathews and England rugby player Mike Worsley.